Securities and Exchange Commission

 OECD Guidance Step Two: “Identify and assess risk in the supply chain”

-We review the completed Templates received from suppliers.
+We reviewed the completed Templates received from the Suppliers.
 We follow up by letter, email and/or phone with suppliers that submit an incomplete response or a response that we determine contains errors or inaccuracies or that otherwise provide a written response determined not to be suitable by us, in each case requesting them to submit a revised response.
 We follow up with other suppliers where determined to be appropriate by us.

 Smelter and refiner information, if any, provided by suppliers is reviewed against the Smelter Look-up tab list of the Template.
 To the extent that a smelter or refiner identified by a supplier is not on that list, we take additional steps to attempt to determine whether the listed entity is a smelter or refiner.